 Option number two is one of the oldest strategies in the book: Buy and rent properties for ongoing income.
-Purchase properties using financing, lease them to tenants, and collect monthly cash flow alongside potential tax benefits.
+Purchase properties using financing, lease them to tenants and collect monthly cash flow alongside potential tax benefits.
 Find a property, make minor repairs, secure a tenant, and receive your rents — done.
 If you are interested in continued rentals, make sure you consult rent reports like this one from research firm ABODO to make sure you're getting above market rate in your city.

 Another way in is through wholesale or flipping contracts for fast cash.
 The process is to find a low-priced property, find a buyer for your contract, assign it to the buyer, and get paid.

 Buy, renovate, rent, refinance, and repeat.
 BRRR&R is one of the more complex strategies out there, but it offers both short and long-term gains.
 It involves buying a property, renovating it, renting the property out to tenants, and then refinancing the mortgage later on.
 This strategy works best in areas where property values are rising fast.

 The internet has become the go-to resource for everything, including real estate.
 Sites from Craigslist and Facebook to certified realtor databases will show results.
 The Multiple Listing Service should be your number one.
 This database is a collection of properties for sale by different real estate brokers across the country.
 When you search favorite listing sites, you're searching the MLS.
 You can search the MLS directly by using a knowledgeable real estate agent.
 You can even have them email you updates weekly of houses you may be interested in.

 If you're waiting for all available properties to pop up on the internet, they might not.
 The newspaper is still a hotspot for “For Sale By Owner” listings.
 There are also some landlords who will want to quietly “let go” of their properties because they don't want to upset current tenants.
 If this is the case, they probably won't tweet a "For Sale" announcement.